taskswithcode/MLIntro/README.md

 ### Introduction to Machine Learning _(no prerequisite† )_

-Understand any Machine Learning (ML) concept in three steps
+Understand any Machine Learning (ML) concept in at most three steps
  1. [Youtube](https://www.youtube.com/@TWCEditor) / [Tiktok](https://www.tiktok.com/@twceditor) short **explains** a concept in under a minute
  2. [Youtube video](https://www.youtube.com/@TWCEditor) _( ~5 mins )_ **walks through code** that implements the concept
  3.  **Tinker** with Notebook for hands-on learning